 - Try to never leave young children unattended with dogs, even if they are familiar with one another.

 - Children tend to scurry about and move quickly, which may excite the dog into biting or attacking.

-What to Do It Your Dog Bites Someone
+What to Do If Your Dog Bites Someone in Washington DC?

 If your dog does bite someone, the first step is to control and secure the dog.
 The bite victim could be afraid of the dog, and the dog may be over-excited.
 Be sure to give your name and contact details to the bite victim.
 You may also be required to show proof of the dog’s vaccinations, so be sure to keep those up to date and the information at hand.
 The incident should be reported to animal control.

 Quarantine does not mean that a dog will be taken away from the owner or killed.
 However, the District of Columbia requires owners to keep their dogs under quarantine by keeping them to the property for ten days.
 If the dog remains healthy during that time frame, the bite victim will not be required to have a rabies injection, and the dog will be released from its quarantine.
 However, if the dog falls ill or is lost, Animal Control must be notified immediately.
 The total number of days that a dog is quarantined will depend on what it bites and whether or not its vaccinations are up to date.
 Such responsibility falls under the owner’s legal duty of care.

 What to Do If You Are Bitten By a Dog in DC?